hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RequestContext.md

 ## Authentication Middleware

 The most obvious example of this is passing user authentication information forward.
 The authentication framework from ``HummingbirdAuth`` makes use of this.
-If you want to use the authentication and sessions middleware your context will also need to conform to ``HBAuthRequestContextProtocol``.
+If you want to use the authentication and sessions middleware your context will also need to conform to ``HummingbirdAuth/HBAuthRequestContextProtocol``.

 ```swift
 public struct MyRequestContext: HBAuthRequestContextProtocol {